PEASEC/cybersecurity_dataset/README.md

 ---
 When you use the dataset in your research, please cite:

-Bayer, M., Kuehn, P.D., Shanehsaz, R., & Reuter, C.A.
-(2022).
+Bayer, M., Kuehn, P., Shanehsaz, R., & Reuter, C. (2022).
 CySecBERT: A Domain-Adapted Language Model for the Cybersecurity Domain.
 ArXiv, abs/2212.02974.

 https://arxiv.org/abs/2212.02974